microsoft/Kusto-Query-Language/doc/externaltablefunction.md

 ---
 title: external_table() - Azure Data Explorer
-description: This article describes external_table() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 08/21/2019
+description: Learn how to use the external_table() function to reference an external table by name. ms.reviewer: alexans ms.topic: reference ms.date: 12/12/2022
 ---
 # external_table()